alysogorov/Ricoh_Aficio_SP1XX_CUPS_driver/README.txt

 ################################
 REMARK:
 i m using stub only for easy developement.
-If you like to avoid stub, just rename the driver to the stub name and put into /usr/lib/cups/filter, and give the same rights as for stub
+If you need to avoid stub, just rename the driver to the stub name and put into /usr/lib/cups/filter, and give the same rights as for the stub

 ################################
 How to test driver without cups: